Blunk-electronic/setup-online-training/README.md

 ### Windows
 #### Via RDP client
 - Start the remote desktop client.
+- Enter the computer address 127.0.0.2:3389 :

 ![addres](img/rdp-start-session.png)

+- Login with your username and password:

 ![login](img/rdp-login.png)

+- The session at the remote server opens.
 ![session running](img/rdp-session.png)

+You are now ready for work !

 #### Via VNC viewer
 - Start the VNC viewer.